mdarse/take-the-register/README.md

 [![Build Status](https://secure.travis-ci.org/mdarse/take-the-register.png)](http://travis-ci.org/mdarse/take-the-register)

-Take the register is an application to manage absences in university.
+Take the register is an application to manage student presence in Cergy-Pontoise university.

 Features
 --------
-* Synchronization with Google calendar
+* Synchronization with Google Agenda
-* Automatic matching with professors
+* Automatic matching between event names and professors
-* Event blacklisting to get only lessons
+* Event blacklisting to filter out lessons

 Installation
 ------------
-Take The Regiser uses [Composer][2] to manage its dependencies.
+Take The Regiser uses [Composer][2] to manage dependencies.

 If you don't have Composer yet, download it following instructions on http://getcomposer.org/ or just run the following command: